microsoft/vscode-docs/tutorials/docker-extension/create-registry.md

 ## Using Azure Container Registry

 [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) (ACR) is a private, secure, hosted registry for your images.
-ACR is used in this tutorial; however, ACR uses all the same tools and processes as other registry options so the steps are consistent regardless.
+ACR is used in this tutorial, however ACR uses all the same tools and processes as other registry options so the steps are consistent regardless.

 Follow this guide to [Setup an Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) and be sure to log into your registry from the Docker CLI.